dlebansais/LargeList/README.md

 ```

 ## Partition default values
-In addition to the STRICT mode, one can read what's the default value for segments in the partition scheme (units on contiguous elements).
+In addition to the STRICT mode, one can read what's the default value for segments in the partition scheme (units of contiguous elements).
 Just write the same code than above but to get the value of `Attribute.DefaultMaxSegmentCapacity`.

 ## Customization
 LargeList<> has one additional constructor that takes the following arguments: